GorD88/atlassian-ai-news-aggregator/SETUP.md

 ### Global Page Not Loading

 - Verify the app is installed
-- Check that the page appears in Jira navigation
+- Check that the page appears in Confluence navigation
 - Check manifest.yml configuration
 - Review Forge logs